parrot-app/server/README.md

 ## Current limitations/planned improvements

-[ ] Corporate proxy is hit or miss
-[ ] Compare request content and privelige responses with content rather than without [ ] Handles only JSON responses
+[ ] Corporate proxy is hit or miss (Needs more testing, works for me at work) [ ] Compare request content and privelige responses with content rather than without [ ] Handles only JSON responses
 [ ] Error catching